 In this page: Stories | Resources

-Priority needs to move towards a sustainable and circular textile value chain are:
+Priority actions that each stakeholder group should take to move towards a sustainable and circular textile value chain are:

 Useful resources